 For example, if a customer emails your support desk, they (should) receive an automated response thanking them for their message, along with details about the query and when they can expect to receive a direct response.

 Once you answer their query or solve their problem, they should also receive an email a few days later that asks them to rate the quality of support they received.

 These days, most customers have come to expect this kind of automated communication so going without it is not recommended.
 If the first email a customer receives is hours or days after they send it, they’ll probably have a bad impression of your company.

 Thankfully, virtually every eCommerce solution has some autoresponder mail options.
-With WooCommerce, for example, you can use MailPoet’s free WordPress autoresponder feature to create multiple emails for different situations.

 “What gets measured, gets managed.”
 By keeping track of the results of your emails, you can adjust and improve them to increase revenue, opens, or whatever other metric you desire.

 All email marketing tools have some form of reporting, although many charge more money for more detailed reports.

 Mailchimp has extensive reporting features, including open and click rates, social media post results, landing page and conversion tracking, and Google ad spending results.
 MailPoet has a simple, easy to use analytics system that tracks everything about emails, as well as subscribers’ WooCommerce purchase data.
 Other services have similar features.